No Choice in the Matter – Recent Victory for Lathrop GPM Client to Have Significant Impact on Government Disclosure of Coronavirus-Related Data

 Open records laws ensure access to COVID-19-related data, which the media then uses to update the public on the spread of the virus on national, state, and local levels.
 Public access to accurate and timely information may help slow the spread of the virus and could ultimately save lives.
 Recognizing the public’s right to an open and transparent government is more important now, than it has ever been, Lathrop GPM, with the support of the above decision, will continue its fight for government compliance with the open records laws that safeguard this right.

 Lathrop GPM’s victory in the above case is representative of the firm’s experience in assisting with public records requests and challenging the denials of such requests.
-For more information, please contact Bernard J. Rhodes, Danielle N. Twait, Taryn Nash, Brooke Wheelwright, Litigation and Dispute Resolution Practice Group Chair Matthew Jacober, or your regular Lathrop GPM contact.
+For more information, please contact Bernard J. Rhodes, Danielle N. Twait, Taryn Nash, Brooke Parsons, Litigation and Dispute Resolution Practice Group Chair Matthew Jacober, or your regular Lathrop GPM contact.